 on the contrary, Cetyl Alcohol is skin-friendly with hydrating, conditioning, and softening properties that benefit both skin and hair.
 It is an alcohol that is derived from a fat, such as a vegetable oil like Coconut Oil or Palm Oil; hence it is also called Palmityl Alcohol

 Apart from these ingredients, I’ve used a preservative, which you cannot do without in this case.
 I’ve also used Phytocream 2000 (INCI: Potassium Palmitoyl Hydrolyzed Wheat Protein, Glyceryl Stearate, Cetearyl Alcohol) as my emulsifier as I’m a huge fan of it.
 It’s easy to work with and it gives creamy, soft emulsions that the skin loves.
-I know it’s difficult to get online, so I’ll soon start working and developing a new recipe that will contain a more accessible emulsifier.
-I’ll keep you updated!
+I know it’s difficult to get online, so I have also tested this recipe with Olivem1000 (INCI: Cetearyl Olivate (and) Sorbitan Olivate) and it worked out great!
+If you don’t have Phytocream, feel free to substitute it with Olivem1000 (not Olivem900).

 And, in terms of essential oils, you can choose your own blend or omit them altogether.
 I’ve added essential oils to a few of the final products and omitted them in others.
 It’s all the same to me, but you may want to decide.

-Altogether, this cream will make you about 220 ml.
+Altogether, this cream will make you about 220g.

 Best skin-tightening cream for body DIY